4 Ways iBeacons and Sensors Can Optimize Your Workplace

 Incorporating sensors into your IWMS gives you advanced data collection capabilities, empowering you to make the best choices — especially time-sensitive ones.

-Before we discuss the benefits of iBeacons and sensors, here is a quick definition of each:
+Before we discuss the benefits of iBeacons and IoT sensors, here is a quick definition of each:

 - iBeacons use Bluetooth technology to capture data on an individual level using mobile devices.

-- Sensors track the utilization and occupancy of workspaces and trigger actions based on changes in the environment.
+- IoT sensors track the utilization and occupancy of workspaces and trigger actions based on changes in the environment.
 Sensors can also be used to monitor workplace asset performance.

 Both iBeacons and sensors can transfer real-time data to the IWMS, which is then accessible to the facilities team.